-Each team is composed of a maximum of twenty players, including goalkeepers.
+Each team is composed of a maximum of twenty players (not more than 18 skaters), including goalkeepers.
 Six players are allowed to play on the ice at any one time and a team must have a minimum of six players in order to start the game.
 The six players are designated as such: Goalkeeper, Right Defense, Left Defense, Center, Right Wing and Left Wing.
 Players can be substituted for at anytime provided that the retiring player is off the ice before the replacement player participates in the play.